 Through the PPP, the CARES Act authorizes the Small Business Administration (SBA) to disburse up to $659 billion in low-interest loans to small businesses, self-employed individuals and solopreneurs, and qualifying nonprofit organizations.
 Each PPP loan covers up to $10 million in business payroll costs during the eight weeks following its origination.
 Any proceeds put toward payroll and certain other qualifying expenses are forgivable at the borrower’s request.
 That means loans used entirely for qualifying expenses don’t need to be repaid at all — assuming the borrower’s forgiveness request is granted and the borrower lives up to the program’s terms.

 PPP opened for small-business applications on April 3, 2020.
-Self-employed individuals and nonprofits can apply beginning on April 10, 2020.
+Self-employed individuals and nonprofits were permitted to apply beginning on April 10, 2020.

-Because demand for PPP loans is extraordinarily high and available funds are limited, you should apply as soon as you’re eligible.
+Because demand for PPP loans is extraordinarily high and the application window runs only through early August, you should apply for PPP at your earliest convenience.
 But before you do, review the program’s eligibility and application requirements, loan terms and repayment procedures, and how to request forgiveness.

 Eligibility & Application Requirements